chinmai-sd-123/chinmai-sd-123/README.md

 ## What I’m Currently Working On

-- Building production-style ML projects with clean separation of ML and business logic
+- Building **AI-ready ML systems** with clean architecture
+- Transitioning toward **AI engineering and GenAI-based applications**
-- Improving robustness, evaluation, and failure analysis in ML systems
+- Studying model assumptions, generalization, and failure modes
-- Learning deployment, MLOps fundamentals, and scalable ML system design
+- Learning deployment, MLOps basics, and scalable AI system design
-- Open to collaborating on ML, NLP, and applied AI projects
+- Open to collaboration on ML, NLP, and AI-driven projects

 ---